 - be not a capital city, to reach out to circles normally left outside the European debates that take place in capital cities.

-SCHUMAN 2.0 AMBASSADORS
+SCHUMAN 2.0 DECLARATION

 In our event of 14 -15 December 2019, 35 European citizens will be trained to become the new “Schuman 2.0 Ambassador”.
 The 35 young Europeans Schuman 2.0 ambassadors will act as facilitators and multipliers during the whole project duration period.
 They will be requested: